 For other people who are making the switch from a manual process to RFP software, what insights do you have for them?

 Like any new tool implementation, you need to plan for it.
 You need to get organized prior to pulling the trigger.

-- What responses do you want to load into your answer library?
+- What responses do you want to load into your Content Library?

 - Where are your top ten answers located?

 - What kind of templates do you need to create?

 You really need to do prep work and housekeeping before you start building your instance of RFPIO.
 Companies should consider this an internal project with a clear owner and clear leader.

 Once you have it set up, you need to teach people in your organization.
 We trained our project managers, product owners, and some of our software architects and developers about: what RFPIO is, why we are using it, how they are going to get pinged, and what we need from them.

 We used to use comments on Google docs and they never knew when we needed their input—or I couldn’t track what they were doing.
 They would have to scroll around to find what they needed and provide context.

 Now that they’ve done it a few times, everybody loves it.
 Have a clear owner and make sure you teach people about it.